erlangparasu/space_fixer/README.md

 TODO: Tell users more about the package: where to find more information, how to contribute to the package, how to file issues, what response they can expect from the package authors, and more.

+This lib will most likely help to (temporarily) resolve issues like:

 https://github.com/flutter/flutter/issues/15035